-Contextual Safeguarding is an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
+Harm outside the home refers to understanding, and responding to, young people's experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighborhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.